esteban-q-diaz/tubesearch/readme.md

 # Tube Search

 Tube Search is an application that allows users to search for and watch YouTube videos directly from the application.
 This repo comes from a Hack Reactor project I worked on with a Pair Programmer.
-This was my first attempt at working with React and external APIs.
+Worked with React and external APIs for this application.

 ## Setup
 * run the babel command: